syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 {% endtabs %}

+## Rich Media Annotation

+A rich media annotation is used to play the media clip in a PDF Document.

+The following rich media types are supported:

+1. Video

+2. Sound

+The following code examples explain how to add a rich media annotation in a PDF document using the PdfRichMediaAnnotation.

+{% tabs %}
+{% highlight c# tabtitle="C#" %}

+//Load the existing PDF document.

+PdfLoadedDocument loadedDocument = new PdfLoadedDocument("input.pdf");

+//Get the page.

+PdfLoadedPage lpage = loadedDocument.Pages[0] as PdfLoadedPage;

+//Create the rich media annotation.

+PdfRichMediaAnnotation richMediaAnnotation = new PdfRichMediaAnnotation(new RectangleF(0,0,200,100));

+//Sets properties to the annotation.

+richMediaAnnotation.ActivationMode = PdfRichMediaActivationMode.Click;

+richMediaAnnotation.PresentationStyle = PdfRichMediaPresentationStyle.Windowed;

+//Set the rich media content.

+PdfRichMediaContent content = new PdfRichMediaContent(@"video.mp4");

+richMediaAnnotation.Content = content;

+//Create the appearance of the rich media.

+richMediaAnnotation.Appearance.Normal.Graphics.DrawString("Click here to play video...",new PdfStandardFont(PdfFontFamily.Helvetica,15),PdfBrushes.Blue,new RectangleF(0,0,200,100),new PdfStringFormat(PdfTextAlignment.Center,PdfVerticalAlignment.Middle));

+//Add the annotation to the page.

+lPage.Annotations.Add(richMediaAnnotation);

+//Save the document to the disk.

+loadedDocument.Save(@"RichMediaAnnotation.pdf");

+loadedDocument.Close(true);

+{% endhighlight %}

+{% highlight vb.net tabtitle="VB.NET" %}

+'Load the existing PDF document.

+ Dim loadedDocument As New PdfLoadedDocument("input.pdf")

+'Get the page.

+Dim lpage As PdfLoadedPage = TryCast(loadedDocument.Pages(0),PdfLoadedPage)

+'Create the PDF richmedia annotation.

+Dim richMediaAnnotation As New PdfRichMediaAnnotation (new RectangleF(0,0,200,100))

+richMediaAnnotation.ActivationMode = PdfRichMediaActivationMode.Click

+richMediaAnnotation.PresentationStyle = PdfRichMediaPresentationStyle.Windowed

+Dim content As New PdfRichMediaContent (@"video.mp4")

+richMediaAnnotation.Content = content

+'Create the appearance of the richmedia.

+richMediaAnnotation.Appearance.Normal.Graphics.DrawString("Click here to play video...",new PdfStandardFont(PdfFontFamily.Helvetica,15),PdfBrushes.Blue,new RectangleF(0,0,200,100),new PdfStringFormat(PdfTextAlignment.Center,PdfVerticalAlignment.Middle))

+'Add the annotation to the page.

+lpage.Annotations.Add(richMediaAnnotation)

+'Save the document to the disk.

+loadedDocument.Save("RichMediaAnnotation.pdf")

+loadedDocument.Close(True)

+{% endhighlight %}

+  {% highlight c# tabtitle="UWP" %}
+//Load the existing PDF document.

+PdfLoadedDocument loadedDocument = new PdfLoadedDocument("input.pdf");

+//Get the page.

+PdfLoadedPage lpage = loadedDocument.Pages[0] as PdfLoadedPage;

+//Create the PDF richmedia annotation.

+PdfRichMediaAnnotation richMediaAnnotation = new PdfRichMediaAnnotation(new RectangleF(0,0,200,100));

+//Set properties to the annotation.

+richMediaAnnotation.ActivationMode = PdfRichMediaActivationMode.Click;

+richMediaAnnotation.PresentationStyle = PdfRichMediaPresentationStyle.Windowed;

+//Set the richmedia content.

+PdfRichMediaContent content = new PdfRichMediaContent(@"video.mp4");

+richMediaAnnotation.Content = content;

+//Create the appearance of the richmedia.

+richMediaAnnotation.Appearance.Normal.Graphics.DrawString("Click here to play video...",new PdfStandardFont(PdfFontFamily.Helvetica,15),PdfBrushes.Blue,new RectangleF(0,0,200,100),new PdfStringFormat(PdfTextAlignment.Center,PdfVerticalAlignment.Middle));

+//Add the annotation to the page.

+lpage.Annotations.Add(richMediaAnnotation);

+//Save a PDF document to the stream.

+MemoryStream stream = new MemoryStream();

+await loadedDocument.SaveAsync(stream);

+//Close the document.

+loadedDocument.Close(true);

+//Save the stream as a PDF document file in the local machine.
+Refer to the PDF/UWP section for the respective code samples.

+Save(stream, "RichMediaAnnotation.pdf");

+{% endhighlight %}

+{% highlight c# tabtitle="ASP.NET Core" %}

+//Load the existing PDF document.

+PdfLoadedDocument loadedDocument = new PdfLoadedDocument("input.pdf");

+//Get the page.

+PdfLoadedPage lpage = loadedDocument.Pages[0] as PdfLoadedPage;

+//Create the PDF richmedia annotation.

+PdfRichMediaAnnotation richMediaAnnotation = new PdfRichMediaAnnotation(new RectangleF(0,0,200,100));

+//Set properties to the annotation.

+richMediaAnnotation.ActivationMode = PdfRichMediaActivationMode.Click;

+richMediaAnnotation.PresentationStyle = PdfRichMediaPresentationStyle.Windowed;

+//Set the richmedia content.

+PdfRichMediaContent content = new PdfRichMediaContent(@"video.mp4");

+richMediaAnnotation.Content = content;

+//Create the appearance of the richmedia.

+richMediaAnnotation.Appearance.Normal.Graphics.DrawString("Click here to play video...",new PdfStandardFont(PdfFontFamily.Helvetica,15),PdfBrushes.Blue,new RectangleF(0,0,200,100),new PdfStringFormat(PdfTextAlignment.Center,PdfVerticalAlignment.Middle));

+//Add the annotation to the page.

+lpage.Annotations.Add(richMediaAnnotation);

+//Save the document into the stream.

+MemoryStream stream = new MemoryStream();

+loadedDocument.Save(stream);

+stream.Position = 0;

+//Close the document.

+loadedDocument.Close(true);

+//Defining the ContentType for a pdf file.

+string contentType = "application/pdf";

+//Define the file name.

+string fileName = "RichMediaAnnotation.pdf";

+//Create the FileContentResult object by using the file contents, content type, and file name.

+return File(stream, contentType, fileName);

+{% endhighlight %}

+{% highlight c# tabtitle="Xamarin" %}

+//Load the existing PDF document.

+PdfLoadedDocument loadedDocument = new PdfLoadedDocument("input.pdf");

+//Get the page.

+PdfLoadedPage lpage = loadedDocument.Pages[0] as PdfLoadedPage;

+//Create the PDF richmedia annotation.

+PdfRichMediaAnnotation richMediaAnnotation = new PdfRichMediaAnnotation(new RectangleF(0,0,200,100));

+//Set properties to the annotation.

+richMediaAnnotation.ActivationMode = PdfRichMediaActivationMode.Click;

+richMediaAnnotation.PresentationStyle = PdfRichMediaPresentationStyle.Windowed;

+//Set the richmedia content.

+PdfRichMediaContent content = new PdfRichMediaContent(@"video.mp4");

+richMediaAnnotation.Content = content;

+//Create the appearance of the richmedia.

+richMediaAnnotation.Appearance.Normal.Graphics.DrawString("Click here to play video...",new PdfStandardFont(PdfFontFamily.Helvetica,15),PdfBrushes.Blue,new RectangleF(0,0,200,100),new PdfStringFormat(PdfTextAlignment.Center,PdfVerticalAlignment.Middle));

+//Add the annotation to the page.

+lpage.Annotations.Add(richMediaAnnotation);

+//Save the document into the stream.

+MemoryStream stream = new MemoryStream();

+loadedDocument.Save(stream);

+stream.Position = 0;

+//Close the document.

+loadedDocument.Close(true);

+//Save the stream into a pdf file.
+//The operation in Save under the Xamarin varies between the Windows Phone, Android, and iOS platforms.
+Please refer to the PDF/Xamarin section for respective code samples. if (Device.OS == TargetPlatform.WinPhone || Device.OS == TargetPlatform.Windows) {
+    Xamarin.Forms.DependencyService.Get<ISaveWindowsPhone>().Save("RichMediaAnnotation.pdf", "application/pdf", stream);
+}
+else
+{
+    Xamarin.Forms.DependencyService.Get<ISave>().Save("RichMediaAnnotation.pdf", "application/pdf", stream);
+}

+{% endhighlight %}

+{% endtabs %}

 ### Free Text Annotation

 Free text annotation enables you to display the text directly on the page.
 When you want to add a comment directly without placing it on a pop-up window, [PdfFreeTextAnnotation](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfFreeTextAnnotation.html) can be used.